 - 2.(a) We reviewed the bank statements for the year for an indication of the date the reconciliation was performed.
 For the purposes of performing these procedures "timely" means completion of the bank reconciliations within one month after the last day of the reporting month.
-Four reconciliations did not have a date noted on them to show timeliness.
-See finding 2011-004.
+Eight reconciliations did not have a date noted on them to show timeliness.
+One bank statement did not have the reconciliation report attached.
+Reconciliation reports were not prepared for the investment account.
+One of the investment account statements was missing.
+See finding 2018-004.
 All other bank reconciliations were prepared within one month after the last day of the reporting month. - 2.(b) We tested 4 months (33%) of bank reconciliations for accuracy.
 We compared the ending bank balance to the monthly balance recorded in the internal financial reports and the reconciled balance.
 The cash reconciliations are correct.
 The Association did not submit quarterly reports to DFA-Local Government Division.
-See finding 2011-001. - 2.(c) All cash accounts are covered by FDIC insurance.
+See finding 2018-001. - 2.(c) All cash accounts are covered by FDIC insurance.